lightning/bolts/11-payment-encoding.md

 ## Requirements

-A writer MUST encode the the payment request in Bech32 as specified in BIP-0173.
-A reader MUST parse the address as Bech32 as specified in BIP-0173, and MUST fail if the checksum is incorrect.
+A writer MUST encode the the payment request in Bech32 as specified in BIP-0173, with the exception that the Bech32 string MAY be longer than the 90 characters specified there.
+A reader MUST parse the address as Bech32 as specified in BIP-0173 (also without the character limit), and MUST fail if the checksum is incorrect.

 # Human Readable Part